-Here’s why the sheep-dip approach to training doesn’t work: If you’re pushing the same training to everyone, then everyone is going to find themselves working through content that is of no use to them.
-This speedbump can kill the momentum in their learning journey and it might drive them away altogether.
+Here’s why the sheep-dip approach to training doesn’t work.
+If you’re pushing the same training to everyone, then everyone is going to find themselves working through content that is of no use to them.
+This speedbump can kill the momentum in their learning journey.
+It might well drive them away altogether.

-Segment your training programme according to department to keep the content relevant to each individual’s actual job.
-By providing training they need, it won’t seem like such an impediment to their development.
+Segment your training programme according to the department to keep the content relevant to each individual’s actual job.
+By providing the training they need, it won’t seem like such an impediment to their development.

 With a more personalised, adaptive training programme, your employees can organically work on their strengths and develop in a way that maximises them.
 By focusing on the areas that interest them the most, they’ll be much more inclined to keep logging in and engaging with their training.